 The above study's conclusion doesn't apply to every dog owner and/or every dog, but it does bring up many good points that pet owners should pay attention to, such as which agility exercise needs to be prepared for better (study) to avoid dangers, and which training methods are best to avoid for specific dogs.

-Finally, an internet-based survey from AVMA has some good statistics in terms of injuries related to dog agility training and competitions which I recommend anybody to take a look at before embarking on this venture.
-It's important to be aware of this data.
+Finally, an internet-based survey from AVMA (study) provides statistics on injuries related to dog agility training and competitions which anybody considering this sport should take a look at before embarking on this venture.

-When weighing the results of the above and other studies, as well as advice from experienced professional dog trainers and veterinarians, it's not surprising that dog agility competitions increase the risk of injuries in dogs.
-This applies to pretty much any competition sport under the sky (except for, maybe, golf).
+When weighing the results of the above evidence as well as the advice from experienced professional dog trainers and veterinarians, it's not surprising that dog agility competition training increase the risk of injuries in dogs.
+This applies to nearly any competitive sport under the sky.

 With the above considered, should owners avoid canine agility training and competitions?

 Not necessarily.
 As noted above, this type of activity can also prevent injuries when done properly and safely.
-Furthermore, dog agility training and competitions is a great way to exercise the dog and strengthen not only their body but also the bond between the handler and his/her animal.
-However, due to all the risks of injuries, this type of training must be taken very seriously.
+Furthermore, dog agility training and competing is a great way to exercise the dog and strengthen not only their body but also the bond between you and your pet.
+But due to risks of injuries, this type of training must be taken seriously.

-Not to be a downer, but after the risks of injuries are considered, the other downside of dog agility competitions is that they can be very expensive.
+Not to be a downer, but after the risks of injuries have been considered, the other downside of dog agility competition and training is that it can be very expensive.
 If you're not doing everything yourself, then professional agility training classes and trial fees can rack up quickly.
 But don’t be discouraged, because there are ways to get around some of the monetary demands.